ch-stark/gitops-rbac-example/blog/blog.md

 ## RHACM and ApplicationSets

 ApplicationSets use Generators to distribute the resources which are getting created.
-In ACM we have added a PlacementGenerator which is assigning a Placement to an ApplicationSet.
+In RHACM we have added a [PlacementDecisionGenerator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/) which is assigning a Placement to an ApplicationSet.
 It should also be mentioned that in order to run ApplicationSets GitopsCluster-Resources are used.
 Read more about that in the following [blog](https://cloud.redhat.com/blog/red-hat-advanced-cluster-management-with-openshift-gitops).

 ### Rephrasing questions including ACM/OpenCluster-Management Concepts